ArctosDB/documentation-wiki/_documentation/users.markdown

 New operators must be agents.
 Under the Agents tab, locate them if they are an existing agent or, after carefully checking, create them as a new agent.
 The Agent will be selected and linked to the user after clicking the 'invite' button.

 Operators must be agents of type "person."
 Group accounts or shared logins are not permitted.

+The operator's Agent record must have a valid email address.

 From Management/Arctos/Arctos Users, click Invite to allow them to create an internal user account.
 This will send email to you and to them.
 They will have to ensure that their username is valid, pass certain password checks, etc. to become users.